diffblue/gitlab/doc/administration/troubleshooting/postgresql.md

 reasonable defaults after the root cause is resolved.

-In this case, the guidance we had from development was to drop `deadlock_timeout` or `statement_timeout`, but to leave the third setting at 60s.
+In this case, the guidance we had from development was to drop `deadlock_timeout` or `statement_timeout`, but to leave the third setting at 60 seconds.
 Setting `idle_in_transaction` protects the database from sessions potentially hanging for days.
 There's more discussion in [the issue relating to introducing this timeout on GitLab.com](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/1053).